varuntree/3dprintsydney/documentation/BUSINESS_WORKFLOWS.md

 - `notes`: Human-readable notes
 - `balance_before`: Balance before transaction
 - `balance_after`: Balance after transaction
-- `admin_user_id`: Admin who performed action (for CREDIT_ADDED)
+- `admin_user_id`: Admin who performed action (recorded for manual add/remove operations)
 - `created_at`: Transaction timestamp

 ### Credit Application to Quick Orders

 **Integration Point**: `createQuickOrderInvoice()`

-**Automatic Application**:
-- Quick orders can optionally apply credits during checkout
+**Payment Selection**:
+- Checkout now captures an explicit payment preference from the user before redirecting to Stripe.
+- Customers can choose to pay entirely by card, fully with wallet credit (when sufficient), or split the total with a custom credit amount.
-- Credits are deducted before Stripe checkout
+- Credits are deducted ahead of Stripe authorisation; remaining balances are paid online only when needed.
-- If credits cover full amount, no Stripe redirect
-- If partial coverage, Stripe checkout for remaining balance

 ### Credit Atomicity & Concurrency